-The financial statements have been prepared under the historical cost convention, with the exception of investments which are included at market value.
+The financial statements have been prepared under the historical cost convention, with the exception of investments which are included at market value and on the basis of going concern as noted on page 48.
 The statements have been prepared in accordance with the Statement of Recommended Practice - Charities SORP (FRS 102), issued by the Charity Commission in January 2015, applicable Accounting Standards in the United Kingdom, Companies Act 2006, and the requirements of the Charities Act 2011.
 The Charity is a public benefit entity.
-The financial statements were authorised for issue on 15 October 2019 by the Board of Trustees.
+The financial statements were authorised for issue on 17 June 2020 by the Board of Trustees.

-The financial statements are prepared in Sterling which is the functional currency of the Charity and rounded to the nearest £'000.
+The financial statements are prepared in Sterling which is the functional currency of the Charity and rounded to the nearest \pounds '000.
 The Charity's presentational currency is the same as it's functional currency.